esp-arduino-libs/ESP32_Display_Panel/examples/LVGL/v8/Porting/README.md

 # LVGL Porting Example

 The example demonstrates how to port LVGL(v8).
-And for RGB LCD, it can enable the avoid tearing fucntion.
+And for RGB LCD, it can enable the avoid tearing function.

 ## How to Use